Kong/docs.konghq.com/app/konnect/architecture.md

 The {{site.konnect_product_name}} platform provides a hosted control plane that manages all service configurations.
-It propagates those configurations to the data plane, which is composed of a combination of self-hosted and cloud-hosted data plane nodes.
-The individual nodes store the configuration in-memory.
+It propagates those configurations to the data plane, which is composed of self-managed data plane nodes.
+The individual nodes can be running either on-premise or in cloud-hosted environments, and each data plane node stores the configuration in-memory.

 ![{{site.konnect_product_name}}](/assets/images/docs/konnect/konnect-intro.png)